Lake Como, Italy Weather Details

 Chance of Rain

-Rain showers early with overcast skies later in the day.
-High 17C.
+Showers in the morning, then cloudy in the afternoon.
+High near 15C.
 Winds light and variable.
 Chance of rain 50%.

 Temperatures and Best Times to Visit